auxten/go-ctr/README.md

 - Q: Where can I use this?
 - A: Simple system with a database.
 With 100 lines of golang, you got a better than nothing recommendation system.

-- Q: Where should not I use this?
+- Q: Where wouldn't I use this?
-- A: Large
+- A: Large (100+ million) dataset using SOTA models.

 # Thanks